Technofeminism: Angela Haas

-Scholarship

 Angela Haas focuses on technofeminism as a predecessor of "digital cultural rhetorics research", the focus of her scholarship.
 The interactions between these two fields have led scholars to analyze the intersectional nature of technology, and how this intersectionality results in tools that do not serve all users.

 Haas also explores how marginalized groups interact with digital technologies.
 Specific areas analyzed include how revealing aspects of one's identity influences their ability to exist online.
 Although at times digital spaces do not cater to marginalized groups, one example being the idea that someone who identifies as homosexual is perceived as "sexual in every situation", which alters how the online community they are a part of interacts with them.

 However, at times, technology can be renewed to serve women and marginalized groups.
 Haas uses the example of the vibrator to prove this point.
 While it is now associated with female empowerment, the tool was originally used to control women suffering from "hysteria".

 De Hertogh et al.

-Scholarship

 Lori Beth De Hertogh, Liz Lane, and Jessica Ouellette expanded upon previous scholars' work, placing it within the specific context of the "Computers and Composition" journal.
 In their work, the scholars analyzed frequencies of the term "technofeminism/t" and associated words in the "Computers and Composition" journal.
 Unfortunately, the occurrences were limited, leading the scholars to call for increased use of the term "technofeminism" in scholarly materials and increased intersectional frameworks in mainstream technology literature.

-Kerrie Elise Hauman
+Kerri Elise Hauman

-Scholarship

-Kerrie Hauman explores technofeminist themes in her PhD dissertation, specifically discussing how feminism exists in digital spaces.
+Kerri Hauman explores technofeminist themes in her PhD dissertation, specifically discussing how feminism exists in digital spaces.
 Using the example of "Feministing", a blog serving those invested in "feminist activism", Hauman applies various rhetorical frameworks (such as invitational rhetoric and rhetorical ecologies) to understand how online platforms can further social justice initiatives in some ways, but promote the exclusion of disadvantaged groups in others.

-Melanie Kill

-Pedagogy

-Melanie Kill, assistant professor of English at the University of Maryland, College Park, regularly teaches classes at the intersection of technology and identities.
-One course, entitled "Digital Rhetoric: Technofeminism", uses a variety of projects and class activities to analyze technofeminist themes in scholarly materials, online platforms, and other digital entities.
-The course also invites students to consider the power dynamics behind technology creation and use, and how these dynamics impact marginalized groups.